tldr-pages/tldr/pages/common/virsh-pool-start.md

 > See also: `virsh`.
 > More information: <https://manned.org/virsh>.

-- Start the storage pool specified by name or UUID (determine the name or UUID using `virsh pool-list`) and create the underlying storage system if it doesn't exist:
+- Start the storage pool specified by name or UUID (determine using `virsh pool-list`) and create the underlying storage system if it doesn't exist:

 `virsh pool-start --pool {{name|uuid}} --build`